 When to see a doctor

-See your doctor if you or your child develops signs or symptoms of neurofibromatosis.
+See your doctor if you or your child develop signs or symptoms of neurofibromatosis.
 The tumors associated with neurofibromatosis are often benign and slow growing.
-So although it's important to obtain a timely diagnosis, the situation isn't an emergency.

 Neurofibromatosis is caused by genetic defects (mutations) that either are passed on by a parent or occur spontaneously at conception.
 The specific genes involved depend on the type of neurofibromatosis: